Franz Nikolaus Finck

 Franz Nikolaus Finck (26 June 1867 – 4 May 1910) was a German philologist, born in Krefeld.
 He was a professor of General Linguistics at the University of Berlin.

 Finck visited the Aran Islands of Ireland, where he lived with speakers of Irish Gaelic.
-His research on the phonology of Irish resulted in the book Die araner mundart: ein beitrag zur erforschung des westirischen (The Aran Dialect: A Contribution to the Exploration of Western Irish).
+His research on the phonology of Irish resulted in the book Die Araner Mundart: Ein Beitrag zur Erforschung des Westirischen (The Aran Dialect: A Contribution to the Study of Western Irish).
 This work was characteristic of Finck's emphasis on the study of remote dialects of languages.

 He went on to work on a broad variety of languages, but was best known to his colleagues for his work on languages of the Caucasus.
 He also worked extensively on the Armenian language, compiling a grammar of that language.

 Finck held the belief (now known to be mistaken) that all of the languages of the Caucasus were related.

 Among his students was John Peabody Harrington.